sohale/mehr32/README.md

 Note that this was not written in C++ ISO standards.
 It is using macros which are now discouraged in current C++ standards.

 ### History:
-* Based on an earlier project previous year 1999 [sohale/jMusic](https://github.com/sohale/jMusic)
+* 1999: (v1) Based on an earlier project previous year 1999 [sohale/jMusic](https://github.com/sohale/jMusic)
-* 2000: Presented as BSc final project at UI
+* 2000: (v2) Presented as BSc final project at UI (Thesis report available)
-* Further extentions: VST plugin, Live Microphone input, granular synthesis
+* 2001: (v3) Further extentions: VST plugin, Live Microphone input, granular synthesis
+* 2004?: Lost all files due to loss of a hard-disk 🥺 in pre-github era.
-* FPGA implementation (2002?): SPDIF input and output fully implemented.
+* 2002: FPGA implementation (2002?): SPDIF input and output fully implemented.
 See [^The-FPGA-version]

-### Todo:
+### Todo
-Rewrite and refactor using C++ templates.
+* Rewrite and refactor using C++ templates.

-### Sohail Siadat
+* Revive yb reconstructing from the main.cpp from the BSc Thesis file.